Yetongye/data_pipelines_with_concurrency/README.md

 ## GenAI Tools

 Generative AI tools were used throughout this project to assist with coding, testing, and performance analysis.
-For coding assistance, GPT-4 was used to help write modular Go functions for concurrent pipeline, resizing.
+For coding assistance, GPT-4 was used to help write modular Go functions for the concurrent pipeline, resizing.
 GPT assisted in designing and debugging unit tests.
-It also used to analyze the performance, helping interpret benchmark results, calculate speedup ratios.
-And changed the readme document to markdown file.
+It is also used to analyze the performance, helping interpret benchmark results, calculate speedup ratios.
+And changed the readme document to a markdown file.